 Most vehicle donation charities provide a questionnaire that asks donors for personal information, a description of the vehicle’s condition and location, and verification of the title.

-Note that many of the larger charities, such as Habitat for Humanity, Make A Wish Foundation, the National Kidney Foundation, Goodwill, and the Salvation Army, have dedicated vehicle donation departments.
-Those departments often have their own websites, which typically have an FAQ (frequently asked questions) page and customer support.
+Many of the larger charities, such as Habitat for Humanity, Make A Wish Foundation, the National Kidney Foundation, Goodwill, and the Salvation Army, have dedicated vehicle donation departments.
+Those departments often have their own websites, which typically have a FAQ (frequently asked questions) page and customer support.

-Additionally, if you have any questions about what’s involved in the process, how to get a copy of your title if it’s missing, or how to claim the donation on your taxes, most charities have customer support teams ready to answer your questions.
+Additionally, if you have any questions about what’s involved in the process, how to get a copy of your title if it’s missing, or how to claim the donation on your taxes, most charities with vehicle donation programs have customer support teams ready to answer your questions.

 Once you’re ready to donate, the next step is to make an appointment to deliver the car or have a representative from the charity come pick it up.

-All reputable car donation charities pick up your vehicle for free.
+All reputable car donation charities offer free pickup.
 There should be absolutely no upfront charges for your donation — no towing, title, or paperwork fees of any kind.
 If the charity requests a fee for pickup, that’s a red flag it’s a scam.

-But if your car is still drivable, drop it off yourself.
-The charity deducts the cost of the tow from the ultimate sale price of your donated car, which means less money toward the charity and less money you can write off your taxes.
+But if your car is still drivable, consider dropping it off yourself.
+The charity deducts the cost of the tow from the ultimate sale price of your donated car, which means less money goes toward funding the charity’s programs (and maybe less of a deduction for you).

 But in general, to transfer your vehicle title, follow these steps:

 - Ensure the Title Is Clear.
-Ensure there are no liens placed against the vehicle, as the DMV will not transfer ownership if there are.
-The most common lienholders are banks that provide financing for vehicle purchases.
-The lender releases this type of lien when you fully pay off the loan.
-Other types of liens include mechanic’s and garage keeper’s liens, which businesses place against vehicle titles for unpaid repairs or storage fees.
+Ensure there are no liens placed against the vehicle, as the DMV won’t transfer ownership if there are.
+The most common liens are for car loans.
+Other types of liens include mechanic’s and garagekeeper’s liens, which businesses place against vehicle titles for unpaid repairs or storage fees.

 - Complete the Owner Section.
-To release a clean title, the donor first completes the section related to the owner or seller.
-In most states, you can find that on the back of the title.
-All those listed as owners must sign.
-You must sign your name exactly as it’s written on the title.
-And most states specify signatures must be in only blue or black ink.
+To release a clean title, the donor first completes the section related to the owner or seller, usually on the back of the title.
+All those listed as owners must sign their names exactly as written on the title.
 Additionally, some states require notarized signatures to transfer vehicle titles.
 If that applies to your state, don’t sign the document until you’re in the presence of a notary.

 - Complete the Transferee Section.
-Most states require that charities be identified by name as the transferee on titles for vehicle donations.
+Most states require you to identify a charity by name as the transferee on titles for vehicle donations.
 Some states only require the signature of a charity representative, while others require the notarized signature of an authorized officer of the charity.

 - Make Copies.
 After you’ve completed the donor and charity sections, someone must submit the title and any state-specific documentation to the department of motor vehicles or equivalent office in that state.
 Charities generally do that part.
 To keep yourself legally covered, make copies of the front and back of your signed title.

 Once you’ve donated the vehicle, the charity begins using it, selling it for scrap metal, or sending it to auction.
-If the charity uses the car or sells it at a discount to a needy individual, you need the original proof of donation receipt to deduct the car’s fair market value.
+If the charity uses the car or sells it at a discount to an individual in need, you need the original proof of donation receipt to deduct the car’s fair market value.